kid1211/AlgoPrep/Joe/Behaviour.md

 - Give me an example of a time when you motivated others

 - Task: COVID
-- Action: Game and freedom for explore code, not just day to day
+- Action: Game and freedom for explore code, not just day to day.
+Organized a among us session.
-- Results; devliver everythign on time and lunch and learn
+- Results; deliver everything on time and lunch and learn

 ###  4.7. <a name='HardCoolProjects'></a>Hard/Cool Projects